 This almost always happens.
 Not every time, and not all of it at once — EXCEPT FOR MOTHERFUCKING TODAY ON STUPID US AIR, but it happens enough that I go a bit crazy anticipating it.
 I usually get on the plane mad as a hornet, humiliated, outraged, and overdetermined not to cry.

 Keep in mind that I barely need any help or special consideration, yet I still get treated with amazing inconsideration and disrespect.
 People who need help transferring or other help get even more disrespect.
 Likely I’ll be there someday; will my anger have burned me into a little cinder, by then?
 How will I cope?
 (Huge props to you all who have worse struggles than mine.)

 Today I arm-checked a particularly obnoxious gate agent who would not stop trying to grab for my chair back and my shoulder.
 I just threw my arm out and blocked her hand hard enough to hurt.
 It left a bruise on me and likely on her.
 I feel lucky no one came to arrest me for assault.
 She was really mad.
 But, I told her not to touch me, and she kept grabbing.
 She went beyond grabbing the back of my chair and was on my shoulder.
 I felt mad enough to get in a fist fight right there.
-I was so mad I got on the plane without giving anyone my ticket.
+I was so mad I got on the plane without giving